NickLegacy/School_District_Analysis/README.md

 ### **Math and reading scores by grade**
 ![This is an image](https://github.com/NickLegacy/School_District_Analysis/blob/main/math.PNG)
-![This is an image](https://github.com/NickLegacy/School_District_Analysis/blob/main/reading.PNG)
+![This is an image](https://github.com/NickLegacy/School_District_Analysis/blob/main/reading.PNG) Thomas High School had some of the highest scores in reading and math for 9th graders.
+Removing these scores eliminates Thomas High School from being near the top of the rankings.
+* Holden High School now has the highest math scores among 9th grade students.
+* Shelton High School has the highest reading scores for 9th graders.

 ### **Scores by School Spending**